AndreRudolph/impulsephp-doc/docs/controller.md

 <a name="concept-serialization"></a>
 #### Concept of serialization

-Each controller will be serialized to the users session after the execution lifecycle.
+Each controller will be serialized to the user session after the execution lifecycle has been completed.
 This is neccessary because they have to be reactived if required.
 All of the controllers attributes will be serialized by default.

 Component objects will not be directly serialized within the controller.
 The serialized controller only contains the uuids of the attributes which held component references.